-Cromwell, Arrowtown, Queenstown and Glenorchy are all within 2 hours of each other.
-If you ‘re after one day drive with minimal stops this would be a spectacular day trip.
-If you’re anything like me though, you’ll stop for plenty of photos and to explore each place, so give it at least 2-3 days.
+Cromwell, Arrowtown, Queenstown and Glenorchy are all within 2 hours.
+So if you’re after one day drive with minimal stops, this would be a spectacular day trip.
+However, if you’re anything like me, you’ll stop for plenty of photos and explore each place, so give it at least 2-3 days.

 Christchurch to Queenstown

 The drive from Christchurch to Queenstown is one of the most iconic road trips in New Zealand.
-With spectacular snow capped mountains, incredible lakes and moving through a couple of New Zealands most picturesque towns it really is an unmissable drive.
+It is an unmissable drive with spectacular snow-capped mountains, incredible lakes, and moving through a couple of New Zealand’s most picturesque towns.

-If you’re starting at Christchurch your first stop will most likely be Lake Tekapo and Tekapo town.
+If you’re starting at Christchurch, your first stop will likely be Lake Tekapo and Tekapo town.
 Here you can spend some time admiring the beautiful lake mountain views.
-You’ll end up taking your obligatory photo at the Church of the Good Shephard (hey, we did it too!
+Next, you’ll take your obligatory photo at the Church of the Good Shephard (hey, we did it too!
 Be aware, you’ll have to wait a while if you want a shot without all the people in it!).
-If you’re there between late November and the state of Janurary, admire the colourful lupins growing in the region.
+Finally, if you’re there between late November and the state of January, admire the colourful lupins growing in the region.

 You’ll pass through the lovely town of Twizel before heading to Wanaka, home of the famous Wanaka tree (we didn’t photograph that one).
-Wanaka is so much more than a tree and there are some incredible sites and walks to do in the area.
+However, Wanaka is so much more than a tree, and there are some great sites and walks in the area.